dfed/swift-synchronous-lock/README.md

 # swift-synchronous-lock
-A Lock type that can be deployed across all Swift platforms
+A Lock type that can be deployed across all multithreaded Swift platforms